 Laboratory: Palo Duro Research Facility, Rooms 111 - 117

-Professional Profile DeOtte moved to the Department of Engineering and Computer Science in Fall 2010.
+Professional Profile DeOtte moved to the School of Engineering, Computer Science, and Mathematics in Fall 2010.
 He earned his B.S. in civil engineering from Texas A&M University, an M.S. in civil engineering with a concentration on hydraulics from Colorado State University, and his Ph.D. from Texas A&M University where he specialized in aerosol and fluid dynamics.

 Before moving back into engineering, DeOtte was director for the doctoral program in systems agriculture where he continues to mentor Ph.D. students.
 Prior to coming to WTAMU, DeOtte directed the hydrology program at Tarleton State University, and prior to that, was a research engineer with the Texas Engineering Experiment Station in College Station.

 Teaching and Related Service DeOtte teaches courses related to fluid mechanics, environmental engineering, and hydrology and hydraulics.

 Upon arriving at West Texas A&M University, DeOtte applied his knowledge of biological aerosols and detection of terrorist assaults to livestock agriculture.
 He heads the Panhandle Agrosecurity Working Group and collaborates with researchers at national defense laboratories and Department of Homeland Security Centers of Excellence.

 In the past few years he has applied his engineering background to such diverse topics as: